Courses Taught by Amy Schulz

 • Instructor(s): Amy Schulz (Residential);

 • Description: The course is designed as a doctoral seminar for HBHE doctoral students.
-The course will examine and critique current models of health education and behavior change which intervene at the community level to bring about behavior change which intervene at the community level to bring about behavior change.
-The focus will be on recognized health education interventions/strategies.
-Major topics will include: 1) methods for behavior change (i.e., community organizing; mass media, etc.); 2) policy activities; 3) organizational change activities; 4) advocacy activities; 5) community planning models.
-This course will also be available to second year HBHE masters students on a permission of instructor basis.
+The course will examine and critique current models of health equity with a focus on models for structural and community change toward the end of health equity.
+The focus will be on both theoretical/conceptual and empirically recognized interventions/strategies.
+Major topics will include: 1) conceptual/theoretical models for structural, community and multilevel change 2) community change strategies (i.e., community organizing; mass media, etc.); 2) policy change; 3) organizational change; 4) community academic partnerships for health; and 5) community planning models.
+This course may also be available to second year HBHE masters students with permission of instructor.

 • Learning Objectives: By the end of this course students will be able to: 1.
 Identify and discuss various strategies and models of health education/health promotion interventions at other than the individual level.
 2. Discuss and critique the theory, conceptual frameworks and constructs that serve as the basis of these models.
 3. Articulate and critique assumptions underlying these models.
 4. Apply these models and constructs to current public health problems.
 5. Identify and discuss current evaluation strategies and challenges pertinent to these models. me as 685.